Ronnie Leibowitz: Aftermath

-When questioned, Leibowitz admitted to all his bank robberies and cooperated fully with police investigators.
+When questioned, Leibovitz admitted to all his bank robberies and cooperated fully with police investigators.
 A few days after his capture, he returned all the stolen money.
 His wife Iris divorced him shortly after his arrest.
 He was sentenced to twenty years in prison, but his sentence was reduced to 14 years upon appeal to the Supreme Court of Israel.
 The prosecution agreed to this reduction as well.
 After serving eight years in prison, he was granted a presidential pardon and released.
 His attorney was Michal Herzog, wife of Israel's later President Isaac Herzog.

 Following his release, he married Yasmin Merhav, whom he had met during a prison furlough, and came to run his own logistics business.
 In 2018, his son Liel shared his memories of his father and his exploits in a podcast.